nfrechette/acl/README.md

 The above supported platform list is only what is tested every release but if it compiles, it should run just fine.

+Note: *VS2017* compiles with *ARM64* on *AppVeyor* but I have no device to test it with.

 The [Unreal Engine](https://www.unrealengine.com/en-US/blog) is supported through a plugin found [here](https://github.com/nfrechette/acl-ue4-plugin).

 ## Getting started

-If you would like to contribute to ACL or use it for research, head on over to the [getting started](./docs/getting_started.md) section in order to setup your environment and make sure to check out the [contributing guidelines](CONTRIBUTING.md).
+This library is **100%** headers as such you just need to include them in your own project to start using it.
+However, if you wish to run the unit tests, regression tests, to contribute to ACL or use it for research, head on over to the [getting started](./docs/getting_started.md) section in order to setup your environment and make sure to check out the [contributing guidelines](CONTRIBUTING.md).

 If you would like to integrate ACL into your own game engine, follow the integration instructions [here](./docs#how-to-integrate-the-library).